skepticaldude/devops-engineering-lab/cloud-labs/google-cloud/Developing a Google SRE Culture/Make Tomorrow Better than Today/continuous_integration__continous_delivery__and__canarying.md

 * It helps to overcome agile transformation challenges.

 * It minimizes code integration headaches.

-02:24
-It reduces human error.
+* It reduces human error.

-02:27
-It promotes higher code quality.
+* It promotes higher code quality.

-02:30
-It's easier to recover after something goes wrong.
+* It's easier to recover after something goes wrong.

-02:34
-You can automate everything, which saves time and money.
+* You can automate everything, which saves time and money.

-02:38
-It provides visibility on project completion.
+* It provides visibility on project completion.

-02:41
-Time to market is shorter.
+* Time to market is shorter.

-02:44
-It provides you with more metrics to review and act on.
+* It provides you with more metrics to review and act on.

-02:48
+## Canarying

 The other practice SREs use for implementing gradual change is canarying.
-02:54

 You may have heard of the phrase "Canary in a coal mine," which is a metaphor for an advanced warning of danger.
-03:00

 Coal miners would bring canaries into coal mines to detect dangerous gases.
-03:05

 Canaries are smaller and breathe faster than humans, so if they died, the miners knew there was danger.
-03:12

 Let's simplify this metaphor a bit.

-03:15
-We have something large that we don't want to harm.
+* We have something large that we don't want to harm.

-03:18
-We have something small that we are okay losing.
+* We have something small that we are okay losing.

-03:22
-The small thing detects danger as we go into the unknown.
+* The small thing detects danger as we go into the unknown.
-03:26

 Now let's see how this relates in terms of SRE practice in production systems.

-03:31
-We have a large service that we want to sustain.
+* We have a large service that we want to sustain.

-03:35
-We are okay losing a small portion of it.
+* We are okay losing a small portion of it.

-03:38
-We employ a production change with unknown impact to the small portion to detect danger.
+* We employ a production change with unknown impact to the small portion to detect danger.
-03:44

 So what exactly does this mean?

-03:47
-Canarying is deploying a change in service to a group of users who don't know 03:51 they are receiving the change, evaluating the impact to that group, then deciding how to proceed.
+> Canarying is deploying a change in service to a group of users who don't know

+they are receiving the change, evaluating the impact to that group, then deciding how to proceed.
-03:56

 If the change contains bugs, the cost is much less than if it was rolled out to the whole system and can be reversed quickly.
-04:04

 So what are requirements for canarying?
 04:07
 The canary population should be large enough to be a representative subset when compared to the control population.